This easy Mashed Potatoes recipe will take your homemade mashed potatoes from average to fantastic!

 • Season: Remove lid and add butter, chicken bouillon, evaporated milk, sour cream and salt and pepper.

 • Mash with a potato masher.
 Taste and add more salt and pepper, if needed, or more milk, until they are creamy, fluffy and smooth.
-I use an electric mixer to beat them on medium speed for a few seconds, until light and fluffy.
-But, be careful not to over-mix them or they will get starchy and gummy.
+I use an electric mixer to beat them on medium speed for a few seconds, just until light and fluffy.
+But, be careful not to over-mix them or they will get starchy and gummy!

 Notes